sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 	* If you've set `WP_HTTP_BLOCK_EXTERNAL`, you'll be urged to add both endpoints to `WP_ACCESSIBLE_HOSTS`.
 * **Added:** You can now see to which API endpoint you're connected.
 * **Added:** You can now see the last four symbols of your API key, this will ease managing mixed connections from our site.
+* **Added:** When notices are awaiting, you'll now see the count thereof next to the Extensions' admin sub-menu.
+	* N.B.
+This check will add an extra database request in the admin dashboard.
+We're OK with this for now, but we may make the errors autoload in a future update, where we'll combine all error notices a single option, instead of having each extension its own.
 * **Updated:** Script API support for The SEO Framework v3.3.
+* **Updated:** The Spanish translation file.
+Thanks [Manuel](https://mbrsolution.com/)!
 * **Changed:** This plugin and all its extensions now strictly require WordPress 4.8 or later.
-* **Changed:** TODO The plugin now communicates with `tsfcloud.net` (or .com?), instead of `dl.theseoframework.com` and `premium.theseoframework.com`.
-	* TODO: Consider the overhead... it already showed an impact switching from premium.x.x to eu.x.x...
 * **Improved:** Your email address is now partially obfuscated and possibly unrecognizable by length in the admin dashboard.
 * **Improved:** When an extension object is incorrectly registered, the plugin will now prevent a crash.
 * **Improved:** The plugin's now lag-free on virtual machines running Windows Server, as it no longer has to wait for precision timers when creating communication keys.
-* **Fixed:** Although unlikely, post revisions can't accidentally set the extension's post metadata.
+* **Fixed:** Although unlikely, saving a post revisions now can't accidentally overwrite the extension metadata for the post.
 * **Info:** We added undocumented constants, for development use only.
 	* `TSF_EXTENSION_MANAGER_API_VERSION`.
 With this constant you can choose our API version.
 This will always be set to the current version.
 	* `TSF_EXTENSION_MANAGER_DEV_API`.
 The (secret) value of it must match our system's, otherwise it'll fall back to the default API version.